avsDeveloper/AVSPlayer/README.md

 ## Upd (06.22.25)
 It’s still the same simple player with the same functionality, but:
-1. It’s no longer just a one-day experiment with the median3 library meant to create a usable app for personal use.
+1. It’s no longer just a one-day experiment with the media3 library meant to create a usable app for personal use.
 It now follows Clean Architecture and MVI principles.
-2. Fixed a bug where, on Android 15+, the video had an incorrect aspect ratio on first launch.
+2. Fixed a bug on Android 15+, when the video had an incorrect aspect ratio on first launch.